Overview of PathWays Dual Care Program and Benefits

 The PathWays Dual Care program offers full prescription coverage by combining both Medicare Part D and Medicaid prescription coverage into one integrated program, so members don’t need to worry about which program covers what drugs.
 The PathWays Dual Care D-SNP offers support to ensure members get needed medicine and are not overpaying for prescriptions.
 All members enrolled in PathWays Dual Care are eligible for the Low-Income Subsidy (i.e.-Extra Help) and receive coverage of the Part D premium.
 Some members may still have low, or no medication copays for Part D covered drugs.

 Some PathWays Dual Care Plans offer additional pharmacy supports or benefits that may change from year to year.
-You can find more information about the additional supports of benefits the PathWays Dual Care Plans are provided in 2026 here.
+You can find more information about the additional supports of benefits the PathWays Dual Care Plans as outlined under PathWays Dual Care Health Plan Comparison or by contacting the D-SNPs below.

 The PathWays Dual Care program provides eligible members with the option to enroll in one of three D-SNP plans.
 For assistance in choosing the best D-SNP option to meet needs, members can contact: